openhab/openhab-docs/installation/armbian.md

 Armbian is a base operating system platform for single board computers.

-- Lightweight Debian or Ubuntu based distribution specialized for ARM developing boards.
+- Lightweight Debian compatible distribution specialized for ARM developing boards.
 - Each system is compiled, assembled and improved/optimized by [Armbian Build Tools](https://github.com/armbian/build)
 - A vibrant community.